johannesbook/fuel-guage/README.md

 Hardware design description
 ----
-The main difficulty here is to amplify say 1 uA over 50 mOhm (that's 50 nV!) to something measureable with reasonable accuracy.
-I tried using a low noise, very low offset drift OP (offset can always be calibrated for, but offset drift is terrible), the OPA2335.
-It actually worked reasonably well!
+The main difficulty here is to amplify say 1 uA over 50 mOhm (that's just 50 nV) to something measureable with reasonable accuracy.
+I tried using a low noise, very low offset drift OP (offset can always be calibrated for, but offset drift is difficult to manage), the OPA2335.
+It actually worked reasonably well.

 Another pitfall was the series resistor (50 mOhm), which on my PCB turned out to be something like 54 mOhm, due to soldering and pad resistance (4 mOhm is about a mm of copper trace in my case).
-This was a stupid oversight, I should have used a 4-terminal resistor.
-Instead I just calibrate for the extra 8% in software now, ugly!
+This was an oversight by me, I should have used a 4-terminal resistor.
+Instead I just calibrate for the extra 8% in software now, ugly but works.

 Another thing I didn't consider was that the OP's can have negative offsets, which mine turned out to have, which ment the first part of each range was below zero.
 I therefor added a tiny positive offset to make sure I'm always on the positive side.